 - Computer Tampering in the Fourth Degree – New York Penal Law 156.20

 - Computer Tampering in the Third Degree – New York Penal Law 156.25

 - Computer Tampering in the Second Degree – New York Penal Law 156.26

 - Computer Tampering in the First Degree – New York Penal Law 156.27

-Often times a client who consults with a New York criminal lawyer regarding a computer related offense, such as Computer Tampering, will have other legal issues or problems.
+Often a client who consults with a New York cybercrime and computer fraud lawyer regarding a computer related offense, such as Computer Tampering, will have other legal issues or problems.
 In other words, the crime of Computer Tampering may be only one of many allegations or a means by which the accused is alleged to have perpetrated another crime.
-Just as in any offense, it is imperative to consult with a New York criminal defense attorney prior to speaking to the police or detectives.
+Just as in any offense, it is imperative to consult with your counsel prior to speaking to the police or detectives.
 Might you face another crime of Falsifying Business Records?
 Were your actions part of a greater Grand Larceny scheme?
-What if, for example, you are questioned about times of computer access, IP information, login names or passwords?
+What if, for example, you are questioned about times of computer access, IP information, or login names and passwords?
 It is certainly possible that your seemingly innocent responses may not just be damaging, but the final “nail in the coffin” that prosecutors will ultimately use to tie you back to an alleged crime.
 Even worse, you may be innocent of the offense, but your statements may bring you into the investigation as a target or co–conspirator.

 Call our New York cybercrime and computer crime lawyers at (212) 312–7129 or contact us online today.